reeb-2000/Audio-Deepfake-Detection/README.md

 Things to improve later:

-Try using a model that's already trained (so I don’t have to start from scratch),
+I should try using a model that's already trained (so I don’t have to start from scratch),

 Test out models that work directly with raw audio, like RawNet2,